RomanShtyk/books/team/software_engineering_at_google.md

 * Bias is the default.
 * Diversity is necessary to design properly for a comprehensive user base.
-* Inclusivity is critical not just to improving the hiring pipeline for underrepresen‐ ted groups, but to providing a truly supportive work environment for all people.
+* Inclusivity is critical not just to improving the hiring pipeline for underrepresented groups, but to providing a truly supportive work environment for all people.
 * Product velocity must be evaluated against providing a product that is truly useful to all users.
 It’s better to slow down than to release a product that might cause harm to some users.

 ### Part V, How to Lead a Team

-* Don’t “manage” in the traditional sense; focus on leadership, influence, and serv‐ ing your team.
+* Don’t “manage” in the traditional sense; focus on leadership, influence, and serving your team.
 * Delegate where possible; don’t DIY (Do It Yourself).
 * Pay particular attention to the focus, direction, and velocity of your team.